AM7999/funkin-rewritten-vasion/docs/FVFuntions.md

 ```lua
 object:cudraw(R,G,B,A)
 ```
-> Alpha channl does not use 255 values
+> Alpha channel does not use 255 values

 Same as `object:cdraw(R,G,B,A)` but also for upscaling assets

 ```lua
 love.graphics.color.print("text",x,y,r,sx,sy,R,G,B,A,ox,oy,kx,ky)
 ```
-> Alpha channl does not use 255 values
+> Alpha channel does not use 255 values

 This is for automatically recolouring text.
 Works exactly like love.graphics.print().
 RGBA values come after sx and sy (sizeX and sizeY)

 ```lua
 love.graphics.color.printf("text",x,y,limit,align,r,sx,sy,R,G,B,A,ox,oy,kx,ky)
 ```
-> Alpha channl does not use 255 values
+> Alpha channel does not use 255 values

 This is for automatically recolouring text.
 Works exactly like love.graphics.printf().
 RGBA values come after sx and sy (sizeX and sizeY)

 ```lua
 love.graphics.setColorF(R,G,B,A)
 ```
-> Alpha channl does not use 255 values
+> Alpha channel does not use 255 values

 `love.graphics.setColor(R,G,B,A)` but uses 255 values